swarm-subnet/swarm/README.md

 ### ⛏️ Miner

-- Provides pre-trained RL policies that are evaluated on secret tasks
+- Provides RPC agents that are evaluated on secret tasks
-- Any framework is allowed – Stable Baselines 3, custom PyTorch, or RPC agents
+- Any framework is allowed – Stable Baselines 3, PyTorch, JAX, or custom implementations
-- Must export models in compatible format with security metadata for validator evaluation
+- Must submit RPC agent with main.py entry point

 ---